dora-network/dora-client-python/docs/DefaultApi.md

 since = '2013-10-20T19:20:30+01:00' # datetime |  (optional)

 try:
-    # Get a snapshot of trades from a specific date and open a stream for real-time updates
+    # Get a snapshot of trades executed on the given order book from a specific date and open a stream for real-time updates
     api_response = api_instance.stream_trades(orderbook_id, since=since)
     pprint(api_response)
 except ApiException as e: